openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 HTTP API calls from a Receiver to a Transmitter SHOULD be authorized by providing an OAuth 2.0 Access Token as defined by {{RFC6750}}.

-The receiver may obtain an access token using the {{CLIENTCRED}} Client Credential Grant, or any other method suitable for the Receiver and the Transmitter.
+The receiver may obtain an access token using the Client Credential Grant {{CLIENTCRED}}, or any other method suitable for the Receiver and the Transmitter.

 # Security Considerations {#management-sec}